Parliamentary.ai

 Overview

-This bill proposes a new statutory right to parental bereavement leave and pay for employees who have lost a child.
-It aims to provide grieving parents with time off work to cope with their loss and support their family.
+This bill establishes a new statutory right to parental bereavement leave and pay for employees who have lost a child.
+It provides a minimum of two weeks' leave at 90% of average weekly earnings (up to a cap) and outlines eligibility criteria and procedural details.

 Description

-The Parental Bereavement Leave (Statutory Entitlement) Bill amends the Employment Rights Act 1996 and the Social Security Contributions and Benefits Act 1992 to introduce a new entitlement to parental bereavement leave and pay.
+The bill amends the Employment Rights Act 1996 and the Social Security Contributions and Benefits Act 1992 to create this entitlement.

 Leave Entitlement: